 Hey galera!
 Everything’s good?
-Do you know what we celebrate on 20th of November is Black Awareness Day in Brazil, a day to celebrate the awareness by the black community for the journey and circumstances their ancestors came to Brazil and the wealth of contribution to the country and society, that has in the past not always been recognized.
+Do you know what we celebrate on 20th of November?
+It is Black Awareness Day in Brazil, a day to celebrate awareness of the black community for the journey and circumstances their ancestors came to Brazil and the wealth of contribution to the country and society, that has in the past not always been recognized.

 When is Black Awareness Day in Brazil?

 |Days of the week||Date||Month||Year|